About Frankfort Heights

 The Frankfort Heights Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Franklin County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Frankfort Heights, Illinois residents are available through the local police department and authorized providers in Franklin County.
+Fingerprinting services for Frankfort Heights, Illinois residents are available through local police (where present) and authorized providers in Franklin County.
 Services cover background checks, professional licensing, and employment screening.
+Contact the Frankfort Heights Police Department or Franklin County Sheriff's Office for scheduling and fees.

-Property records for Frankfort Heights, Illinois are maintained by the Franklin Chief County Assessment Officer's Office and the Franklin County County Recorder of Deeds.
+Property records for Frankfort Heights, Illinois are maintained by the Franklin Chief County Assessment Officer's Office and the Franklin County Recorder of Deeds.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Franklin County, including parcels in Frankfort Heights.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The Franklin County County Recorder of Deeds maintains recorded documents including deeds, mortgages, liens, and easements.
+The Franklin County Recorder of Deeds maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Illinois counties provide online property record searches through their county websites.
-For in-person requests, visit the Franklin County offices at the county courthouse.
 The Franklin County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Frankfort Heights, Illinois residents are available through both county and state offices.
 The Illinois Department of Public Health, Division of Vital Records, located in Springfield, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Illinois.
 Orders can be placed online, by mail, or in person.
 Locally, the Franklin County Clerk's office issues marriage licenses and maintains marriage records for Franklin County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.